Claude Guéant

-Life and career
+Early life and education

-Claude Guéant was born in Vimy.
+Guéant was born in Vimy.
 He studied law in Paris at a university.
 He then entered Sciences Po and then the ENA administration school (Thomas More promotion of 1971).

+Career

-After graduating from the ENA, he became chief of staff of the prefect of the Finistère department, and then, in 1974, general secretary of Guadeloupe for economic affairs.
+After graduating from the ENA, Guéant became chief of staff of the prefect of the Finistère department, and then, in 1974, general secretary of Guadeloupe for economic affairs.
 In 1977, he entered the Ministry of Interior as a technical counsellor of Christian Bonnet, an office which he held until François Mitterrand's election in 1981.

-Nominated sub-prefect (sous-préfet hors-classe), he then worked alongside the prefect of the region Centre.
+Nominated sub-prefect (sous-préfet hors-classe), Guéant then worked alongside the prefect of the region Centre.
 Guéant then became general secretary of the prefecture of the Hérault department and then of the Hauts-de-Seine.
 In 1991, he was nominated prefect of the Hautes-Alpes department.

-During the second cohabitation (Édouard Balladur's government), he was named deputy-director of Charles Pasqua's cabinet, who was at the time the Minister of Interior.
+During the second cohabitation (Édouard Balladur's government), Guéant was named deputy-director of Charles Pasqua's cabinet, who was at the time the Minister of Interior.
 In 1994, he was named general director of the national police.

-Under Jacques Chirac's presidency, he was named in 1998 prefect of the Franche-Comté region and of the Doubs department, before being named prefect of the Brittany region and of the Ille-et-Vilaine department in 2000.
+Under Jacques Chirac's presidency, Guéant was named in 1998 prefect of the Franche-Comté region and of the Doubs department, before being named prefect of the Brittany region and of the Ille-et-Vilaine department in 2000.

-He has been closely associated with Nicolas Sarkozy since at least 2002.
+Guéant has been closely associated with Nicolas Sarkozy since at least 2002.
 From 2002 he was Sarkozy's chief of staff (directeur de cabinet), following him to the Ministry of Finance in 2004, then to the Ministry of the Interior from June 2005 to March 2007.
 During the 2007 presidential campaign, he was in charge of Sarkozy's campaign. and was named general secretary of the Elysée on 16 May 2007.
-He is particularly listened to by Sarkozy, and his power has given him many surnames such as the "Cardinal", "Prime Minister bis", or "Vice President".
+He was particularly listened to by Sarkozy, and his power has given him many surnames such as the "Cardinal", "Prime Minister bis", or "Vice President".

+Minister of the Interior, 2011–2012

-On 27 February 2011, he was nominated Secretary of the Interior (Ministère de l'Intérieur).
+On 27 February 2011, Guéant was nominated Secretary of the Interior (Ministère de l'Intérieur).
 Though Alain Juppé has explicitly denied it, many have claimed that Guéant's departure from the post of general secretary was a sine qua non for Juppé to accept the Minister of Foreign Affairs position the same day, due to Guéant's meddling in foreign policy since his appointment in 2007.

+During his time as minister, Guéant and his Italian counterpart Roberto Maroni agreed in April 2011 on the two countries working together to patrol the coasts and enforce an accord between Italy and Tunisia on the return of migrants.
+Also in 2011, he oversaw police raids in Paris and in two of its heavily immigrant suburbs which resulted in the arrest of suspected terrorists who were planning to go to Pakistan to train with Islamic militants.
+In 2012, he notably ordered the dissolution of a domestic Islamist group, Forsane Alizza or “The Knights of Pride,” saying that it was a terrorist organization training its members “for armed combat.”